Unbuilt Services On The M42

 This process resulted in "considerable interest" in Curdworth: Belgrave Holdings wanted to build on the west side of the roundabout, but were met with strong complaints from residents, who said they were "disturbed" and concerned about the effect on young children.
 More importantly, a new motorway, the Birmingham Northern Relief Road (now the M6 Toll) was already planned to be built here, which the residents said would "run across the proposed lorry park on stilts".

 Granada said that they had also looked at Curdworth, but their consultant had advised them to work on Green Lane Interchange instead.
 They said they had a 15 acre site, with 5 more acres available.
-Heron then came forward with another option for the other side of the same roundabout.
-As Granada's side was closer to the existing development, it would win and open as Tamworth services.
+Heron then came forward with another option for the other side of the same roundabout, but Tamworth Borough Council said they preferred the Granada option that put it within their proposed business park.
+That option won, and Esso opened it as Tamworth services.

 This would be the only service area to be built on the M42 before the industry was deregulated.
 There is evidence that the issue wasn't totally forgotten about.
 The location of Warwick services on the M40 was chosen in 1986 because of its distance from the planned service area on the M42.
 It is 25 miles from the Black Firs site, for example, which would fit.